einast/PS_M365_scripts/teamscards.md

-### Microsoft Teams message cards - parsing info from external sources
+### Scripts for posting updates from Microsoft Message Center (both incidents and announcements), and updates from the Office 365 roadmap, to Teams via webhooks ###

   | Script                                                       | Description                                                  |
   | ------------------------------------------------------------ | ------------------------------------------------------------ |